SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 50. - Healer

 You gain proficiency or expertise in Medicine checks.
 You gain the ability to stabilize a dying creature as well as to revive a creature that died within the last 12 seconds once per long rest.
-You can use an action to restore 1d6 + 4 + character level hit points a number of times per short rest equal to your Wisdom modifier.
+You can use an action to restore 1d6 + 4 + character level hit points a number of times per long rest equal to your Wisdom modifier.

 # 51. - Heavy Armor Master